How to Overcome Mediocrity and Finally Stand Out in Life

 - Learning actively through doing

-and less time into constantly observing other people’s lives instead of developing your own.
+and less time spent constantly watching other people’s lives instead of developing your own.

 4. Focus on Fewer Goals

-A lot of people stay stuck in mediocrity because their energy is spread too thin.
+Many people stay stuck in mediocrity because their energy is spread in too many directions.

 They try to improve: